armgong/rjulia/README.md

 -------------

 1. Install julia v0.3 or the current master branch; v0.2 does not have an embedded API; R version >=3.1.0.
 2. Compile Rjulia.
 This requires you to set the environment variable JULIA\_SRC.
 A typical Julia install directory should look like:

-  juliainstalldir/bin/       (julia execute file) juliainstalldir/include    (julia include files) juliainstalldir/lib        (libjulia.so )
+  juliainstalldir/bin/       (julia execute file)

+  juliainstalldir/include    (julia include files)

+  juliainstalldir/lib        (libjulia.so )

-  juliainstalldir/lib/julia  (julia base package files: sys.so sys0.so etc.)
+  juliainstalldir/lib/julia  (julia base package files: sys.so sys.ji etc.)

   if you install Julia into /usr/, change JULIA\_SRC to point to that directory. if you still have problem, please see the Makevar file in your source directoryfor more details.